geo-python/site/source/lessons/L4/functions.rst

 Anatomy of a function
 ---------------------

-Let's consider the task from the first lesson when we converted temperatures from Fahrenheit to Celsius.
+Let's consider the task from the first lesson when we converted temperatures from Celsius to Fahrenheit.
 Such an operation is a fairly common task when dealing with temperature data.
 Thus we might need to repeat such calculations quite frequently when analysing or comparing weather or climate data between the US and Europe, for example.